saantiaguilera/android-api-resources-on-demand/README.md

    //Optional
    //If you plan on using custom configurations (like custom cache / network client) Pipeline.getInstance().setConfigurations(configurations); //Or wherever you want, but to have a cohesive configuration across all resources its better here :)
+	//Or on initialization by doing
+	Pomu.initialize(this, configs);
+	//Careful Pomu should only be initialized once.
 ```

 For loading a resource just: